LemurPwned/cmtj/README.md

 #### Installation :rocket:

+The recommended way is to use the `pip` package manager and virtualenv (or conda).
 Installation is as easy as doing:
-A recommended way is to use the `pip` package manager and virtualenv (or conda).

 1. With `virtualenv` (recommended):